creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # Diffusion Models

-- trained on lots of images (in the millions)
+* trained on lots and lots of images (in the millions)
-- prompt-driven
+* prompt-driven
-- designed to generate _anything_ (although if the model hasn't seen very many examples of the thing you're asking for, the more it's going to 'hallucinate')
+* designed to generate _anything_ (although if the model hasn't seen very many examples of the thing you're asking for, the more it's going to "hallucinate")

 Examples: Midjourney, Dall-E, Stable Diffusion